 A large colony of Ambrosia trifida along the edge of the south hayfield on 7-17-21.

 The leaves grow in an opposite manner along the stems but some of the upper leaves are often alternate.
 The leaves have long petioles (leaf stems) that are sometimes narrowly winged.
 The leaves are broadly to nearly circular in outline, 3 or 5 lobed with teeth, and can grow to 12” long x 5” wide.
 Dry conditions can cause the leaves to turn brown and fall off.
 Smaller leaves toward the base of the inflorescence (flower stem) are more lanceolate and usually have pubescent (hairy) undersides.

 Another photo showing the rough stems and where the stems branch out at the nodes.
 This photo appears to show another set of leaves growing rather than branches… Hmmm…

-Flowers give way to round to oval fruit that contain large, tough coated seed.
+Flowers give way to round to oval fruit that contains large, tough coated seeds.
 The seeds are dispersed by burs and are viable for many years.

-Ambrosia trifida behind the chicken house on 9-24-21… The roots from the Chinese Elms are above the ground making it impossible to mow in this area…
+Ambrosia trifida behind the chicken house on 9-24-21… The roots of the Chinese Elms are above the ground making it impossible to mow in this area…

 Same patch of Ambrosia trifida from a different view…